Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 # Notifications JS APIs

 Fliplet Apps support both **in-app and push notifications**.
-This library can used for both reading the list of notifications for a user (or device) and managing notifications (e.g. sending and scheduling them) for app managers if you are building a managing interface.
+After adding the `fliplet-notifications` dependency to your apps, you can use such library for both reading the list of notifications for a user (or device) and managing notifications (e.g. sending and scheduling them) for app managers if you are building a managing interface.

 When dealing with app notifications, there's a few things you should keep in mind: